IHE/ITI.MHDS/index.md

 of mandatory ValueSets.
 See the [Document Sharing Metadata Handbook](https://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Handbook_Metadata.pdf).

-#### 50.1.1.1 Document Registry
+#### 1:50.1.1.1 Document Registry

-The functions of the MHDS Document Registry rely on grouped actors from the other IHE Profiles; see Section 50.3.
+The functions of the [MHDS Document Registry](#150111_document_registry) rely on grouped actors from the other IHE Profiles; see Section 1:50.3.

 The Document Registry SHALL include a configuration management function to enable configuration of the grouped actors, including Metadata rules, policy, and security.

-The Document Registry SHALL be grouped with CT – Time Client to keep internal clocks synchronized to the identified Time Source so that records of time are correlated.
+The Document Registry SHALL be grouped with [CT](https://profiles.ihe.net/ITI/TF/Volume1/ch-7.html) – Time Client to keep internal clocks synchronized to the identified Time Source so that records of time are correlated.

-The Document Registry SHALL be grouped with an ATNA Secure Node or Secure Application:
+The Document Registry SHALL be grouped with an [ATNA Secure Node](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html#9.1.1.1) or
+Secure Application:

 - The Document Registry SHALL obtain a Digital Certificate from the HIE-defined Certificate Authority.
-- The Document Registry SHALL support at least the ATNA “STX: TLS 1.2 Floor using BCP195” Option.
+- The Document Registry SHALL support at least the [ATNA](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html) “STX: TLS 1.2 Floor using BCP195” Option.
 - The Document Registry SHALL allow only authorized access to the protected resources managed by the Document Registry.
-- The Document Registry SHALL record all security relevant events to ATNA Audit Record Repository with the “ATX: FHIR Feed” Option.
+- The Document Registry SHALL record all security relevant events to [ATNA](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html) [Audit Record Repository](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html#9.1.1.3) with the “ATX: FHIR Feed” Option.
 This SHALL include all IHE-defined audit events that are in the control of the Document Registry, including its grouped actors.

-##### 50.1.1.1.1 When the grouped MHD Document Recipient – is triggered
+##### 1:50.1.1.1.1 When the grouped MHD Document Recipient – is triggered

 Triggered by: a Provide Document Bundle \[ITI-65\] transaction.

 ![](.//media/image5.png)

-**Figure 50.1.1.1.1-1: Document Publication Process Flow**
+**Figure 1:50.1.1.1.1-1: Document Publication Process Flow**

-1. The Document Registry SHALL confirm its identity to the requesting system by use of the ATNA Secure Node or Secure Application TLS protocol using a Certificate assigned to the Document Registry.
+1. The Document Registry SHALL confirm its identity to the requesting system by use of the [ATNA Secure Node](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html#9.1.1.1) or [Secure Application](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html#9.1.1.2) TLS protocol using a Certificate assigned to the Document Registry.
-2. When the Authorization Option (Section 50.2.1) is implemented and enabled, the Document Registry SHALL confirm the client identity using the IUA Profile.
+2. When the Authorization Option (Section 1:50.2.1) is implemented and enabled, the Document Registry SHALL confirm the client identity using the [IUA](https://profiles.ihe.net/ITI/IUA/index.html) Profile.
-3. The Document Registry SHALL validate to the requirements of MHD Document Recipient using the MHD Comprehensive Metadata Option.
+3. The Document Registry SHALL validate to the requirements of [MHD Document Recipient](https://profiles.ihe.net/ITI/MHD/1331_actors_and_transactions.html#133113-document-recipient) using the MHD Comprehensive Metadata Option.
 Additional policy driven requirements, not specified here, may also apply.
-4. When the UnContained Reference Option is used in the grouped MHD Document Recipient, the Document Registry SHALL not require that the references are contained, but SHALL validate that the reference is found in the central registries.
-(See Section 50.2.4 UnContained Reference Option.)
+4. When the UnContained Reference Option is used in the grouped [MHD Document Recipient](https://profiles.ihe.net/ITI/MHD/1331_actors_and_transactions.html#133113-document-recipient), the Document Registry SHALL not require that the references are contained, but SHALL validate that the reference is found in the central registries.
+(See Section 1:50.2.4 UnContained Reference Option.)
 5. The Document Registry SHALL validate that the subject of the DocumentReference, DocumentManifest, and List Resources is the same Patient, and that Patient is a recognized and active Patient within the Community.
-The Patient identity must be recognized and active by the PMIR Patient Identity Manager in the document sharing community.
-This may be accomplished by a query of the PMIR Patient Identity Manager, by way of a cached internal patient database, or other means.
+The Patient identity must be recognized and active by the [PMIR Patient Identity Manager](https://profiles.ihe.net/ITI/TF/Volume1/ch-49.html) in the document sharing community.
+This may be accomplished by a query of the [PMIR Patient Identity Manager](https://profiles.ihe.net/ITI/TF/Volume1/ch-49.html), by way of a cached internal patient database, or other means.
 6. The Document Registry SHALL validate the metadata conformance received according to the appropriate validation rules, and configured ValueSets to assure that the document submission request is valid.
 If any of the metadata are found to be not valid then the transaction shall be rejected.
-7. When the SVCM Validation Option (Section 50.2.3) is implemented and enabled, the Document Registry SHALL use the grouped SVCM Terminology Consumer to validate metadata elements as appropriate to configured policy.
+7. When the SVCM Validation Option (Section 1:50.2.3) is implemented and enabled, the Document Registry SHALL use the grouped [SVCM](https://profiles.ihe.net/ITI/TF/Volume1/ch-51.html) Terminology Consumer to validate metadata elements as appropriate to configured policy.
 For example, the DocumentReference.type often must be a value within a ValueSet agreed to by the Community.
-8. Provided the request is valid, the Document Registry SHALL persist all DocumentManifest, DocumentReference, List, and Binary that are received by way of the grouped MHD - Document Recipient – Provide Document Bundle \[ITI-65\] Transaction.
+8. Provided the request is valid, the Document Registry SHALL persist all DocumentManifest, DocumentReference, List, and Binary that are received by way of the grouped MHD - [Document Recipient](https://profiles.ihe.net/ITI/MHD/1331_actors_and_transactions.html#133113-document-recipient) – Provide Document Bundle \[ITI-65\] Transaction.
 9. When the request includes a DocumentReference intended to replace an existing DocumentReference, the Document Registry SHALL mark the replaced DocumentReference as deprecated.
 The Replace action in the request is indicated when the Bundle contains a new DocumentReference with `DocumentReference.relatesTo.code` of `replaces` and `DocumentReference.relatesTo.target` pointing at the existing DocumentReference to be deprecated.
 The Document Registry sets the existing `DocumentReference.status` element to `inactive`.
 10. Any of the above checks that fail will result in the whole Provide Document Bundle \[ITI-65\] failing and returning errors as defined in \[ITI-65\].
-11. The Document Registry SHALL record success and failure events into the ATNA Audit Record Repository.
+11. The Document Registry SHALL record success and failure events into the [ATNA Audit Record Repository](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html#9.1.1.3).

-##### 50.1.1.1.2 When the grouped MHD Document Responder – is triggered
+##### 1:50.1.1.1.2 When the grouped MHD Document Responder – is triggered

 Triggered by: any Find Document Manifests \[ITI-66\], Find Document References \[ITI-67\], and Retrieve Document \[ITI-68\] Transactions.

 ![](.//media/image6.png)

-**Figure 50.1.1.1.2-1: Discovery and Retrieval of Existing Document Process Flow**
+**Figure 1:50.1.1.1.2-1: Discovery and Retrieval of Existing Document Process Flow**

-1. The Document Registry SHALL confirm its identity to the requesting system by use of the ATNA Secure Node or Secure Application TLS protocol using a Certificate assigned to the Document Registry.
+1. The Document Registry SHALL confirm its identity to the requesting system by use of the [ATNA Secure Node](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html#9.1.1.1) or [Secure Application](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html#9.1.1.2) TLS protocol using a Certificate assigned to the Document Registry.
-2. When the Authorization Option is implemented and enabled, the Document Registry SHALL confirm the client identity using the IUA Profile.
+2. When the Authorization Option is implemented and enabled, the Document Registry SHALL confirm the client identity using the [IUA](https://profiles.ihe.net/ITI/IUA/index.html) Profile.
 3. Additional policy driven requirements, not specified here, may also apply.
 Such as enforcement at the Document Registry of Patient-specific Consent Directives.
 4. The Document Registry SHALL validate that the subject of the find or retrieve request is a Patient that is a recognized Patient within the Community.
-The Patient identity must be recognized by the approved PMIR Patient Identity Manager system.
-This may be accomplished by a query of the PMIR manager, by way of a cached internal patient database, or other means.
+The Patient identity must be recognized by the approved [PMIR Patient Identity Manager](https://profiles.ihe.net/ITI/TF/Volume1/ch-49.html) system.
+This may be accomplished by a query of the [PMIR](https://profiles.ihe.net/ITI/TF/Volume1/ch-49.html) manager, by way of a cached internal patient database, or other means.
-5. The Document Registry SHALL provide the persisted resources to the grouped MHD Document Responder in support of the Document Responder duties to return results.
+5. The Document Registry SHALL provide the persisted resources to the grouped [MHD Document Responder](https://profiles.ihe.net/ITI/MHD/1331_actors_and_transactions.html#133114-document-responder) in support of the [Document Responder](https://profiles.ihe.net/ITI/MHD/1331_actors_and_transactions.html#133114-document-responder) duties to return results.
 6. The Document Registry, if the Authorization Option is used, SHALL confirm that only authorized results are returned.
-7. The Document Registry SHALL record a success or failure event into the ATNA Audit Record Repository.
+7. The Document Registry SHALL record a success or failure event into the [ATNA Audit Record Repository](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html#9.1.1.3).

-##### 50.1.1.1.3 When the grouped PMIR Patient Identity Consumer – is triggered
+##### 1:50.1.1.1.3 When the grouped PMIR Patient Identity Consumer – is triggered

 Triggered by: a Mobile Patient Identity Feed \[ITI-93\] transaction with a Merge:

 ![](.//media/image7.png)

-**Figure 50.1.1.1.3-1: Patient Merge Process Flow**
+**Figure 1:50.1.1.1.3-1: Patient Merge Process Flow**

 The Document Registry SHALL search for any resources with the deprecated `_id` value in the `DocumentManifest.subject`, `DocumentReference.subject`,